Actively Recruiting

 - Patient with hearing aids or severe hearing impairment

-- Patient with blindness or significant visual impairment that is not corrected by contact lenses
+- Patient with blindness or significant visual impairment not corrected by contact lenses

-- Patients with cognitive impairments determined and assessed by the researchers
+- Patients with cognitive impairments as assessed by researchers

-- Pregnant women or women who could be pregnant based on self reporting
+- Pregnant women or women who could be pregnant based on self-report

 - Patients unable to tolerate virtual reality glasses due to motion sickness or other issues

-- Patients who cannot tolerate VR glasses due to discomfort or a medical emergency that arises during the procedure
+- Patients who cannot tolerate VR glasses due to discomfort or medical emergency during procedure

 AI-Screening